 If you were to name great love stories you might suggest that between the prophet Mohamed (PBUH) and Khadija, or between the prophet (PBUH) and his favorite wife Aisha, or that of Ali and Fatima.
 In movies and literature you might think of: Romeo & Juliet, Beauty & the Beast, Ali and Jasmine in the Aladdin movie, or perhaps Cinderella & Prince Charming.
 In them, history, pop culture and romantic fiction come together in offering passionate love stories.
 They captivate our hearts, emotions and imaginations.

-Amazingly, the love that grew between Ruth & Boaz has proved far more enduring and noble than any of these love affairs, and in fact, still affects the lives of all the billions of us living today – more than three thousand years after these lovers met.
+Amazingly, the love between Ruth & Boaz has proved far more enduring and noble than any of these love affairs.
+In fact, their love still affects the lives of us billions living today, more than 3000 years after they met.

 Surahs Al-Ma’un, Ad-Duhaa, Ash-Sharh & Al-Mumtahanah exemplified in Ruth & Boaz

 The story of Ruth and Boaz illustrate timeless principles from these Surahs.
-Boaz, with his small kindnesses to Ruth, was a man who is a perfect opposite of the evil man warned against in Surah al-Ma’un (Surah 107 – The Small Kindnesses)
+Boaz, with his small kindnesses to Ruth, pictures the perfect opposite of the evil man warned against in Surah al-Ma’un (Surah 107 – The Small Kindnesses).

-Ruth is a perfect example of the experiences described in Surah Ad-Duhaa (Surah 93 – The Morning Hours)
+Ruth perfectly exemplifies of the experiences described in Surah Ad-Duhaa (Surah 93 – The Morning Hours)